akashkaveti/deployment-startegy/README.md

 * AMI Selection: Choose an appropriate Amazon Machine Image (AMI) for worker nodes, considering performance and security patches.

+* Incase of any custom packages installation, you can make use the userdata that can be passed to the nodes.

 * Private Subnets for Worker Nodes: Place worker nodes in private subnets to prevent direct external access and rely on NAT gateways or instances for outbound internet access.

 4.4.
 Security Groups and Network ACLs

 Considerations:

-* Security Group Rules: Define security group rules to restrict inbound and outbound traffic to worker nodes based on application requirements.

 * Network ACLs: Configure network ACLs at the subnet level to provide an additional layer of security.
+* Security Group Rules: Restrict inbound and outbound traffic to worker nodes based on application requirements.
+* By default the access is limited to EKS Controlplane <-> Worker nodes, Open the ports depending on the requirement of the applications.

 4.5.
 IAM Roles and Policies

 Considerations:

-* Worker Node IAM Role: Create an IAM role for worker nodes with policies that grant access to required AWS services.
+* Worker Node IAM Role: Assign IAM roles for worker nodes, follow the least privilege mechanism to the policies that are attached to the IAM roles.

 * IRSA: Implement IAM Roles for Service Accounts (IRSA) to manage pod-level permissions within the cluster.